-- (i) the number of years of service; - (ii) the individual situation regarding the retirement; and - (iii) the average annual amount of retirement allowance of comparable companies.
+- 1 the number of years of service; - 2 the individual situation regarding the retirement; and - 3 the average annual amount of retirement allowance of comparable companies.

-In practice, item (ii) is generally considered to include the amount of monthly remuneration immediately prior to the retirement and the executive's personal contributions to the company.
+In practice, item (2) is generally considered to include the amount of monthly remuneration immediately prior to the retirement and the executive's personal contributions to the company.
 Accordingly, the amount of retirement allowance tends to be proportional to the duration of service.
-However, external events, such as a change in control, are highly likely to undermine the reasonableness of the amount.